arengu/arengu.github.io/docs/product/forms/fields.md

 ### Legal field

-Checkbox followed by a statement that confirms user read and accepted something.
+Checkbox followed by a statement that confirms the user read and accepted something.

 **Configurable rules:** None.

 **Visual representation:** Custom browser input for an email field.

-**API requirement:** String matching the standard email pattern.
+**API requirement:** String matching the boolean value `true`/`false`.

 ### Number field